motokimura/spacenet8_solution_5th-place/README.md

 > Please specify any potential improvements that can be made to the algorithm:

-- I noticed pre- and post-event images have small misalignment in some tiles, and this could have caused the training instability of the flood detection models.
+- I noticed pre- and post-event images have small misalignments in some tiles, and this could have caused the training instability of the flood detection models.
 The images could be aligned more precisely with image feature matching networks, such as SuperGlue and LoFTR.
 - Since the evaluation metric is sensitive to false positives in non-flooded tiles, post-processing to eliminate false positives, e.g., removing flooded roads below a certain length, would be effective.
 - Richer data augmentation.
 I only used random cropping during training.